 For faculty, we have created a Virtual Library for Faculty LibGuide with resources and essential information to assist during this time of online classes and scholarship.
 Please check the LibGuide regularly for new information.

-We also have a variety of library guides that cover how to use specific databases, helpful resources by subject, and other topics such as how to use citation styles for papers.
+We also have a variety of library guides that cover how to find articles, how to find books, and other topics such as how to use citation styles for papers.

 Access to Collections